Detecting isotropic density and nematic fluctuations using ultrafast coherent phonon spectroscopy: Abstract

 \section{Abstract}

-We propose a theoretical framework for the detection of order parameter fluctuations in three dimensions using ultrafast coherent phonon spectroscopy.
+We propose a theoretical framework for the detection of order parameter fluctuations in three dimensions using ultrafast coherent phonon spectroscopy with long-range interactions.
 We focus our attention on long wavelength charge density fluctuations (plasmons), and charged nematic fluctuations where the direction of the propagation vector is fixed perpendicular to the plane of anisotropy.
 By treating phonons and light classically and decoupling interactions to integrate out the fermionic degrees of freedom, we arrive at an effective theory of order parameter fluctuations about the spatially uniform saddle-point solution.
 We find that, due to the $(k_x^2-k_y^2) (B_{1g})$ symmetry of the form factor appearing in the vertex, nematic fluctuations couple to light only at fourth order, unlike isotropic density fluctuations which couple at second order.
 Hence, to lowest order, the interaction between electrons and the electromagnetic field contributes a driving force for plasmon oscillations while it provides a frequency shift for nematic fluctuations.
 From the resulting coupled harmonic oscillator equations of motion, we argue that ultrafast coherent phonon spectroscopy could be a useful tool to extract and analyze various electronic properties of interest such as the frequency of the collective mode and the coupling between electrons and phonons.
-Specific experiments are proposed on the normal state of FeSe to observe the frequency shift predicted here resulting directly from orbital ordering (nematic) fluctuations.
+Specific experiments are proposed on the normal state of high $T_c$ systems to observe the frequency shift predicted here resulting directly from orbital ordering (nematic) fluctuations.
+Our paper presents a new mechanism for generating coherent phonons from long range interactions (``Coherent Long-range Interaction Induced Phonons or CLIIP") that does not require the existence of multiple bands to act as intermediary states for quasiparticles.